Equal-loudness contour: Fletcher–Munson curves

 The first research on the topic of how the ear hears different frequencies at different levels was conducted by Fletcher and Munson in 1933.
 Until recently, it was common to see the term Fletcher–Munson used to refer to equal-loudness contours generally, even though a re-determination was carried out by Robinson and Dadson in 1956, which became the basis for an ISO 226 standard.

-It is now better to use the generic term equal-loudness contours, of which the Fletcher–Munson curves are now a sub-set, and especially since a 2003 survey by ISO redefined the curves in a new standard.
+The generic term equal-loudness contours is now preferred, of which the Fletcher–Munson curves are now a sub-set, and especially since a 2003 survey by ISO redefined the curves in a new standard.

 Experimental determination

 The human auditory system is sensitive to frequencies from about 20 Hz to a maximum of around 20,000 Hz, although the upper hearing limit decreases with age.
 Within this range, the human ear is most sensitive between 2 and 5 kHz, largely due to the resonance of the ear canal and the transfer function of the ossicles of the middle ear.

 Fletcher and Munson first measured equal-loudness contours using headphones (1933).
 In their study, test subjects listened to pure tones at various frequencies and over 10 dB increments in stimulus intensity.
 For each frequency and intensity, the listener also listened to a reference tone at 1000 Hz.
-Fletcher and Munson adjusted the reference tone until the listener perceived that it was the same loudness as the test tone.
+Fletcher and Munson adjusted the reference tone until the listener perceived that it had the same loudness as the test tone.
 Loudness, being a psychological quantity, is difficult to measure, so Fletcher and Munson averaged their results over many test subjects to derive reasonable averages.
 The lowest equal-loudness contour represents the quietest audible tone—the absolute threshold of hearing.
 The highest contour is the threshold of pain.

 Churcher and King carried out a second determination in 1937, but their results and Fletcher and Munson's showed considerable discrepancies over parts of the auditory diagram.

 In 1956 Robinson and Dadson produced a new experimental determination that they believed was more accurate.
-It became the basis for a standard (ISO 226) that was considered definitive until 2003 when ISO revised the standard on the basis of recent assessments by research groups worldwide.
+It became the basis for a standard (ISO 226) that was considered definitive until 2003, when ISO revised the standard on the basis of recent assessments by research groups worldwide.